-Whether or not you are on a budget, you could probably still do with a family holiday this summer.
-Essentially, time to be together somewhere new – a break from routine.
+Whether or not you are on a budget, you could probably still do with a family holiday this summer: time to be together somewhere new, a chance to unwind and enjoy a break from routine.

 These are not what they used to be.
 I am happy to report many are much plusher and in some places you can even get a room just for you and your family.
 I would strongly advise having a look at this option.
 It’s cheap as chips, many lend out bikes, enable you to save cater and have lovely rambles all around.
 Check out YHA for more information